kb2shy/FlatironGrill/README.md

 ## Features
 These are the key features and functionality built into the website:
 * Search for restaurants based on a cuisine
-* See the information for a specific restaurant:
+* View the information for a specific restaurant:
   * Cuisine
   * Address
   * Price Range